oliora/ppconsul/status.md

 ### Catalog

 Most features supported.
 Note that:
 - Registration/derigistration is **not supported**.
-The agent endpoint (implemented) can be used instead, so I have no plans to implement this feature until I realize a real use case for it.
+The agent endpoint should be used instead.
+Note that I have no plans to implement this feature until I get a real use case for it.
 - Support of blocking queries is limited [[1]].

 ### Health